learn-co-curriculum/react-hooks-components-basics/README.md

 Here we can see JSX coming into play a bit more.
-The code inside the `return()` still looks a lot like regular HTML, but in addition to rendering a regular old HTML div element we're also rendering our two components.
+The code inside the `return()` still looks a lot like regular HTML, but in addition to rendering a regular old HTML `<div>` element, we're also rendering our two components.
 We've created code that is not only well structured and modular, but also a straightforward description of what we want the `App` component to do: render the article first, followed by the comment.
 Here is what the resulting HTML will look like: